Robert K. Logan

 A paper to appear in Exploration in Media Ecology deals with the biological roots of media ecology.
 Click here

-Understanding New Media: Extending Marshall McLuhan will be published by Hampton Press in 2009.
-The ISBNs for the book will be 1-57273-821-9 for the hardcover and 1-57273-822-7 for the paperbound.
+Understanding New Media: Extending Marshall McLuhan, 2nd Edition published by Peter Lang in 2016.
 The book updates McLuhan's 1964 book Understanding Media: Extensions of Man.
 The book describes the impact of the "new media" including the Internet, the World Wide Web, blogs, cell phones, iPods and search engines on work, education, culture, and society.
 The impact of the "new media" on each of the media McLuhan studied in Understanding Media such as radio, TV and the movies are also described.
 Visitors are invited to read Chapter 1 and Chapter 5 and sent their comments to me by email at: logan(at)physics.utoronto.ca

-A paper to appear in Exploration in Media Ecology deals with the biological roots of media ecology. click here
+A paper that appeared in Exploration in Media Ecology deals with the biological roots of media ecology. click here

 To access a second paper connecting media ecology and biology click The Medium is the Message is the Content